How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 December 22, 2018

-Developing Game Mechanics That Stick Today, we are going to talk about developing a set of mechanics that stick.
+Today, we are going to talk about developing a set of mechanics that stick.
 What exactly do I mean by “stick”?
-Remember that feeling right after you completed a game, and you thought to yourself, “Wow, I need to…
+Remember that feeling right after you completed a game, and you thought to yourself, “Wow, I need to play again”.
+Chances are in this…

 peacemaker hero